PrefectHQ/prefect/docs/integrations/prefect-gitlab/index.md

 # prefect-gitlab

-The prefect-gitlab makes it easy to interact with GitLab repositories and credentials.
+The prefect-gitlab library makes it easy to interact with GitLab repositories and credentials.

 ## Getting Started